laiatv/laiatv.github.io/_pages/about.md

 My work challenges normative assumptions about bodies, health and abilities in health tech by advocating for the design of technologies that respect and do justice to (body) plurality.
 I emphasize the role of community and collective knowledge, recognizing that designing sustainable and just health technologies require collaborative, situated, and equity-driven approaches.

 I draw from critical theories and design approaches that integrate felt bodily experiences, emotions, social relationships and technology.
-I have worked on wearables, body sonification technologies, novel shape-changing materials, XR technologies and alternative machine learning approaches to health technologies.
+I have worked on wearables, body sonification technologies, novel shape-changing materials, XR environments and alternative AI approaches to health technologies.

 With my work, I aim to foster sustainable health futures — ones that honor both the physical and felt dimensions of health, while advancing diversity and equity in health tech design.